Skip to Content

 And let me just say… It was a challenge!
 We started researching and reaching out over 2 years before our trip to get an idea of how expensive it would be.
 We weren’t ready to book yet, as we were planning to go in 2022, and, as we mostly wanted an idea of pricing so we could start budgeting, it was a hassle.

-However, now after having been on a South African safari during our 2 week South Africa trip a few years ago, and after our Uganda and Kenya trip, we’ve got all the details on how much an African safari costs as well as what to include in your budget!
+However, now after having been on a South African safari during our 2 week South Africa trip, and after our Uganda and Kenya trip, we’ve got all the details on how much an African safari costs as well as what to include in your budget!

 PS- Check out our podcast episode all about this too!